Exploring the role of public participation in commercial AI labs

 As part of this research, we will be conducting interviews with both public participation experts and teams at tech companies who may be well placed to consider the use of public participation in their organisation.
 To gain rich insights into attitudes and approaches to public participation within technology design and development, and the empirical claims for public participation and deliberation, we are also completing a literature review and will publish an annotated bibliography for use as a community resource.

-If you are interested in the ongoing development of this work, or are a practitioner working on ‘participatory AI’ and would like to get involved, please get in touch with Lara Groves (firstname.lastname@example.org), lead researcher for this project.
+If you are interested in the ongoing development of this work, please get in touch with Lara Groves (email@example.com), lead researcher for this project.

 Image credit: Orbon Alija